isds-neu/PeRCNN/DataDrivenDiscoveryOfPDEs/README.md

 ### Stage-1: data reconstruction

 In Stage-1, we use a physics-encoded recurrent network to reconstruct the high-fidelity data.
-This step uses the same rountine of https://github.com/Raocp/PeRCNN.
+This step uses the same routine of https://github.com/Raocp/PeRCNN.

 ### Stage-2: sparse regression